-6.4 West Midlands Police Intel Form
+6.4 West Midlands Police FIB Form

 The effective identification, recording and sharing of information in relation to cases of exploitation is crucial to the successful disruption and prosecution of perpetrators.
-The West Midlands Police Intel Form is an important tool for agencies to record any information, no matter how small, that may be important and relevant for the police to analyse and build intelligence.
+The West Midlands Police Force Intelligence Bureau (FIB) form is an important tool for agencies to record any information, no matter how small, that may be important and relevant for the police to analyse and build intelligence.
 Whether a victim or not is identified, if there is information that suggests exploitation may be occurring it is important to share this information with the police.
-The form and information on completing it can be found here.
+Force Intelligence Bureau (FIB) form & a presentation is available to explain this).